 Timo Reinfrank | Dr. Catharina Schmalstieg

-The Verein für Demokratische Kultur in Berlin e.V.
-(VDK) is the umbrella association of the Mobile Beratung gegen Rechtsextremismus Berlin (MBR), the Plattform Berlin gegen Nazis, the Recherche- und Informationsstelle Antisemitismus (RIAS) and of the Modellprojekts Regishut – Sensibilisierung zu Antisemitismus in der Berliner Polizei.
+The Verein für Demokratische Kultur in Berlin – Initiative für urbane Demokratieentwicklung (VDK) e.V.
+(Society for a Democratic Culture in Berlin) is the umbrella association of the Mobile Beratung gegen Rechtsextremismus Berlin (MBR), the Plattform Berlin gegen Nazis, the Recherche- und Informationsstelle Antisemitismus (RIAS) and of the Modellproject Regishut – Sensibilisierung zu Antisemitismus in der Berliner Polizei.

-The Recherche-und Informationsstelle Antisemitismus Berlin (Research and Information Centre on Anti-Semitism, RIAS Berlin) was founded in 2015 as the first German civic point of contact for victims of anti-Semitism.
+The Recherche-und Informationsstelle Antisemitismus Berlin (RIAS Berlin) (Research and Information Centre on Anti-Semitism) was founded in 2015 as the first German civic point of contact for victims of anti-Semitism.
 Since then, RIAS Berlin has developed a city-wide reporting network for anti-Semitic incidents.
 Anti-Semitic incidents can be easily reported directly to the project via the platform report-antisemitism.de or the reporting hotline 0152 13 36 21 98.
 The documentation and evaluation of anti-Semitic incidents make it possible to draw the

 attention of politicians and the public to anti Semitism, to sensitise the police, judiciary and administration to current manifestations and to develop starting points for civic action.